-(1) From November 16 to January 20, the University Promotion and Tenure Review Committee reviews the materials of candidates who have not received a positive recommendation at all previous levels of review or who have requested an appeal.
+- (1) From November 16 to January 20, the University Promotion and Tenure Review Committee reviews the materials of candidates who have not received a positive recommendation at all previous levels of review or who have requested an appeal.
 This committee will consider portfolios, specific criteria developed by the individual college and school, and the Promotion and Tenure Evaluation Forms and recommendations from the department chair/associate dean (and departmental review committee, if one exists), College or School Review Committees, and the dean, and any appeal from the candidate.
-The University Review Committee may request clarifying information from the candidate.
+The University Review Committee may request clarifying information from the candidate. - (2) A candidate must receive favorable votes from at least 2/3 of the membership of the University Promotion and Tenure Review Committee in order to be recommended for promotion and/or tenure to the Provost. - (3) By January 21, the University Promotion and Tenure Review Committee will present to the Provost its recommendation on each candidate it reviewed.
+The Provost will provide written notification of the University Promotion and Tenure Review Committee's recommendation to the candidate and to the dean of the candidate's college or school.
+Any candidate who receives an unfavorable recommendation from the University Promotion and Tenure Review Committee has the option to appeal to the Provost.